nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 A space for collecting thoughts and technical walk-thrus and takeaways during my coding journey through CY 2024.

+## Week 25

+### MobWx BugFix Forecasts

+Worked on my Mobile Weather App, fixing bugs.
+There are some architectural issues (I'm now realizing) that will need to be addressed over time.
+For right now though, it should be fine.
+Some takeaways:

+- Microsoft's Community Toolkits have been very helpful.
+Documentation is a little lacking, but not bad overall (probably just me).
+- Related to the first bullet point: I was using two classes to manage downloaded API data.
+This probably came about due to interruptions and lack of tracking progress while working through API implementation.
+Live and learn!

+### Extension Methods - Oh My

+I also read about Extension Methods in C# (F# and Visual Basic too) and made some [notes about extension methods](./dotnet-csharp-stuff.html).
+Some key takeaways:

+- Create static methods with the first parameter of `this` and a type parameter that matches the origin Class that the extension will use.
+- Call the Extension Class into scope with a `using` directive and then call the Extension Method as if it were the target Type's instance method.
+- The goals of Extension Methods include: Simplify code and make it easier to read; simplify base classes by reducing functionality to absolute minimum required; enable building on existing classes without the use of inheritance.
+- If a developer is not careful, using Extension Methods can actually make their code _more messy_, and also relying on sealed classes means any updates to that 3rd party code might break your extensions.
+- There is already word on the street that Extension Methods are less-preferred (now that I'm looking into them?!?).

 ## Week 24

 I've been busy on several fronts.
 In software development I continued updating the Bigfoot Bib Report Form, and also started updating my Mobile Weather App.
 When I realized I'd not done any code challenges for a few days I did some deep diving into Trees.
 Rod Stephens' book _[Essential Algorithms]_ has been useful and this time I drove right-on through the entire Trees chapter, implementing pseudo-code into real code, and completing challenge questions along the way.